cdapio/cdap/docs/developer-guide/source/query.rst

     return Scannables.valueRecordScanner(table.createSplitReader(split));
   }

-An example demonstrating an implementation of ``RecordScannable`` is included in the Continuuity Reactor SDK in the directory ``examples/Purchase``, namely the ``PurchaseHistoryStore``.
+An example demonstrating an implementation of ``RecordScannable`` is included in the Cask Data Application Platform SDK in the directory ``examples/Purchase``, namely the ``PurchaseHistoryStore``.

 Formulating Queries
 ===================
 When creating your queries, keep these limitations in mind:

-- The query syntax of the Reactor is a subset of the variant of SQL that was first defined by Apache Hive.
+- The query syntax of CDAP is a subset of the variant of SQL that was first defined by Apache Hive.
-- In contrast to HiveQL, Reactor queries only allow reading from data sets, not writing
+- In contrast to HiveQL, CDAP queries only allow reading from data sets, not writing
-- These SQL commands are not allowed on Reactor Datasets: ``INSERT``, ``UPDATE``, ``DELETE``.
+- These SQL commands are not allowed on CDAP Datasets: ``INSERT``, ``UPDATE``, ``DELETE``.
-- When addressing your datasets in queries, you need to prefix the data set name with the Reactor namespace.
-For example, if your Dataset is named ``ProductCatalog``, then the corresponding table name is ``continuuity_user_ProductCatalog``.
+- When addressing your datasets in queries, you need to prefix the data set name with the CDAP namespace ``cdap_user``.
+For example, if your Dataset is named ``ProductCatalog``, then the corresponding table name is ``cdap_user_ProductCatalog``.

 Where to Go Next
 ================
 Now that you've seen ad-hoc querying, take a look at:

-- `Continuuity Reactor Testing and Debugging Guide <debugging.html>`__, which covers both testing and debugging of Continuuity Reactor applications.
+- `Cask Data Application Platform Testing and Debugging Guide <debugging.html>`__, which covers both testing and debugging of CDAP applications.